SystemsApproach/tcpcc/variants.rst

 performance specifically, but has now developed into something of a general TCP alternative.

-This chapter is not exhaustive, but we instead survey a few approaches that mark different design points.
-The specific use cases include the data center, where it is important to achieve good throughput without negatively impacting latency-sensitive applications; sending background traffic over an extended period of time by using only excess capacity, so as to not impact other TCP flows; optimizing HTTP-based web traffic without being backward-compatible with TCP; and supporting real-time streaming in a way that is TCP-friendly, but without incurring the retransmission overhead of TCP.
+This chapter is not exhaustive, but we instead survey a few specific use cases.
+These include the data center, where it is important to achieve good throughput without negatively impacting latency-sensitive applications; sending background traffic over an extended period of time by using only excess capacity; optimizing HTTP-based web traffic without being backward-compatible with TCP; supporting real-time streaming in a way that is TCP-friendly; and mobile cellular network with significant contention for the wireless link.

 7.1 Data Centers (DCTCP)
 ---------------------------